Constellation-Labs/documentation-hub/validate/resources/nodectlNotes.md

 The following is a document that will provide hints for you when you are operating your Node.

 It is suggested that you use a physical piece of paper or a secure document to be placed on a USB stick to store with your other secured backups.
-  - example) a physical safe in the office or house.
+  - example: A physical safe in the office or house.

 ### Assumptions for the Note

 :::danger DANGER
 Do not use the same passphrases as shown in this example.
-These examples are public facing and may be used by a nefarious actor as a first attempt to access your Node and penatrate...
+These examples are public facing and may be used by a nefarious actor as a first attempt to access your Node and penetrate...
 :::

 1. Our Node is created